 Often German Shepherds tolerate water procedures and love to bathe if they were accustomed to it from an early age.

-Bathing a German Shepherd puppy should not be started until he is three months old.
+A German Shepherd puppy’s first bath time should not be started until he is three months old.
 During this time, the pet’s body is strong enough to tolerate water procedures without consequences for health.
 Until the age of three months, wiping the baby’s fur with a wet cloth or tissue is enough.

 Later on, an adult kept in an apartment should be bathed with special products two to four times a year: in autumn, spring and summer.
 In winter, the coat is sometimes cleaned with snow outside.
 Water procedures performed in winter can cause the dog to fall ill.
 If there is an urgent need to bathe the pet during this period, the room allocated for bathing should be well prepared and warmed up.

 If your dog gets dirty on a walk, wash him under the shower or use a wet towel to wipe his coat.

 If your pet is clearly attracted to water procedures in summer, you can shower him after walks.

 When keeping a Shepherd Dog in an apartment, you should wash it during the following periods:

 - after shedding;